ShaneRamiah/DarkSolarizedBrackets/README.md

-# brackets-dark-solarized
+# Solarized Dark Theme for Brackets
-Dark Solarized theme for Brackets
+A Solarized Dark theme for [Brackets](http://brackets.io/)